rglazebrook/NES-C64/README.md

 The NES-C64 (a play on the NES-004 model number of the original controller) is a non-destructive drop-in replacement PCB to convert an original NES-004 controller to a Commodore 64 controller.
 Once the board is put together, you simply open the original NES controller, remove the PCB and cable, and then add the new board and cable.
 If you ever want to convert the controller back to NES use, it's as simple as reversing the process.

 ## But, Why?
 I may be sadistic, but I'm a big fan of the original NES controller.
 I grew up with one and it feels natural to me.
-So (much) later in life, when I got a Commodore 64 and tried to play platformer games using the C64 joystick, I found myself unimpressed and wishing I had a controller in my hand.
+So (much) later in life, when I got a Commodore 64 and tried to play platformer games using the C64 joystick, I found myself struggling and wishing I had a controller in my hand.

 My first effort was to rewire an NES controller with a new cable but reuse the original PCB.
-While this works, it does require desoldering an existing cable and chip, and that feels more destructive than I wanted.
+While this works, it does require desoldering an existing cable and chip from a perfectly good PCB, and that feels more destructive than I wanted.
 Surely someone has a way to just drop in a new PCB so I don't have to hurt the old one?

 After doing literal HOURS(!) of Google searches, I couldn't find anything that fit the bill.
 So I downloaded KiCad, watched a bunch of tutorials, and here we are.